 Expanding the Use of Collaborative Data Science at UM

-This program is specifically designed to increase the use of data science to foster breakthroughs in disciplinary pursuits making the research team more competitive for external funding.
+This program is designed to increase the use of data science to foster breakthroughs in disciplinary pursuits making the research team more competitive for external funding.
 Applications are required to include at least one data scientist (from IDSC) and one researcher from a specific discipline.
 Typically, the disciplinary researcher initiates and leads the project.
-The awards include $5K discretionary funds that can be applied to salary or and 1M Service Units (SUs) to be used for high performance computing (HPC).
-The application process includes two steps:
+The awards include $20K discretionary funds that can be applied to salary and travel, and 1M Service Units (SUs) to be used for high-performance computing (HPC).
+It is anticipated that five awards will be made.

-The applications will be reviewed by an evaluation committee to determine feasibility, relevance to IDSC programs and in terms of how the proposed research will put the team in a more competitive position for external funding.
+The applications will be reviewed by an evaluation committee to determine feasibility, relevance to IDSC programs, and in terms of how the proposed research will put the team in a more competitive position for external funding.

 The basic philosophy of the Early Career Researcher award is to allow the uninitiated an opportunity to explore the possibilities of data science and computing using IDSC resources to advance their research and educational goals.
 This is explicitly intended to not be used to service funded research projects.
 Rather, it is intended to introduce individuals to the possibility of using data science and computing in their research or educational programs.
 The grant includes 90K SUs and access to IDSC computational resources for one year.
 These grants are renewable for one additional year with a second application.
 The application includes a one-paragraph discussion of what the user intends to do with the SUs.
 Apply Now